-FINDING OF APPROPRIATENESS OF A REFUGE USE Refuge Name:Red River NWR Use:All-terrain Vehicles This form is not required for wildlife-dependent recreational uses, take regulated by the State, in a refuge CCP or step-down management plan approved after October 9, 1997. or uses alrea dy describe ∍d Decision Criteria: YES NO (a) Do we have jurisdiction over the use? х (b) Does the use comply with applicable laws and regulations (Federal, State, tribal, and local) ? x (c) Is the use consistent with applicable Executive orders and Department and Service policies s? x (d) Is the use consistent with public safety? х (e) Is the use consistent with goals and objectives in an approved management plan or other document? х (f) Has an earlier documented analysis not denied the use or is this the first time the use has been proposed? х (g) Is the use manageable within available budget and staff? х (h) Will this be manageable in the future within existing resources? х (i) Does the use contribute to the public's understanding and appreciation of the refuge's natur or cultural resources, or is the use beneficial to the refuge's natural or cultural resources? al x (j) Can the use be accommodated without impairing existing wildlife-dependent recreational us or reducing the potential to provide quality (see section 1.6D, 603 FW 1, for description), compatible, wildlife-dependent recreation into the future? ses x Where we do not have jurisdiction over the use ("no" to (a)), there is no need to evaluate it furt use.
-Uses that are illegal, inconsistent with existing policy, or unsafe ("no" to (b), (c), or (d)) may the answer is "no" to any of the other questions above, we will generally not allow the use. her as we car ry not be foun nnot contro d appropri I the ate.
-If If indicated, the refuge manager has consulted with State fish and wildlife agencies. s_x No When the refuge manager finds the use appropriate based on sound professional judgment, the use in writing on an attached sheet and obtain the refuge supervisor's concurrence. ne refuge mar nager must justify Based on an overall assessment of these factors, my summary conclusion is that the proposed d use is: Not Appropriate Appropriate_x Refuge Manager: Date: If found to be Not Appropriate , the refuge supervisor does not need to sign concurrence if the If an existing use is found Not Appropriate outside the CCP process, the refuge supervisor m If found to be Appropriate , the refuge supervisor must sign concurrence.
-Refuge Supervisor: Date: A compatibility determination is required before the use may be allowed.
+Refuge Name:Red River NWR Jse:All-terrain Vehicles his form is not required for wildlife-dependent recreational uses, take regulated by the State, or unal refuge CCP or step-down management plan approved after October 9, 1997. ses alrea dy descrit Decision Criteria: YES NO a) Do we have jurisdiction over the use? х b) Does the use comply with applicable laws and regulations (Federal, State, tribal, and local)? x c) Is the use consistent with applicable Executive orders and Department and Service policies? х d) Is the use consistent with public safety? x e) Is the use consistent with goals and objectives in an approved management plan or other document? х f) Has an earlier documented analysis not denied the use or is this the first time the use has been proposed? х g) is the use manageable within available budget and staff? × • h) Will this be manageable in the future within existing resources? x Does the use contribute to the public's understanding and appreciation of the refuge's natural or cultural resources, or is the use beneficial to the refuge's natural or cultural resources? х i) Can the use be accommodated without impairing existing wildlife-dependent recreational uses or reducing the potential to provide quality (see section 1.6D, 603 FW 1, for description), compatible, wildlife-dependent recreation into the future? × Where we do not have jurisdiction over the use ("no" to (a)), there is no need to evaluate it further use.
+Uses that are illegal, inconsistent with existing policy, or unsafe ("no" to (b), (c), or (d)) may not he answer is "no" to any of the other questions above, we will generally not allow the use.
+Indicated, the refuge manager has consulted with State fish and wildlife agencies.
+Yes x When the refuge manager finds the use appropriate based on sound professional judgment, the refuge use in writing on an attached sheet and obtain the refuge supervisor's concurrence. ot be foun d approp Based on an overall assessment of these factors, my summary conclusion is that the proposed use e is: Not Appropriate Appropriate_x Refuge Manager: Aug Cell Date: 5-27 -08 entryperiories found to be Not Appropriate , the refuge supervisor does not need to sign concurrence if the use an existing use is found Not Appropriate outside the CCP process, the refuge supervisor must a found to be Appropriate , the refuge supervisor must sign concurrence. is a new lign conci use. urrence. tefuge Supervisor: But White Date: 6-1 0-08 3 compatibility determination is required before the use may be allowed.